MM for Penalized Estimation: Discussion

 Outliers can substantially cause bias in traditional estimation methods and produce inaccurate variable selection problem.
 This problem has been tackled by robust estimation, which has a long history in statistics methodology research and applications.
 The previous methods are largely based on convex-based loss functions, which may not be sufficient to guard the impact of outliers.
 Adding to this is the variable selection challenge in predictive modeling, specifically for the high-dimensional data.

 In this article, we propose penalized nonconvex loss functions for several popular penalty functions.
 We have illustrated that the proposed methods can improve estimation and variable selection compared to conventional estimation and robust estimation.
 The estimation problem is decoupled into an iterative MM algorithm with each iteration conveniently conducted by existing optimization algorithms.
 The QM embedded in the MM algorithm is particularly appealing since the induced penalized least squares problem has been well studied.
 For tuning parameter identification, it is a typical practice to construct a solution path along with penalty parameters.
 A popular procedure is to start with a penalty parameter $\lambda_{\max}$ such that all predictor coefficients are zero.
-As is well-known in nonconvex optimization problems, different starting values can lead to quite different solutions due to local minimizers.
+As is well-known in nonconvex optimization problems, different starting values may lead to different solutions if local minimizers are achieved.
 We propose an alternative yet effective approach to compute a solution path.
-The so-called backward path generates starting values utilizing the boosting algorithm and find solutions backwards towards zero coefficients associated with $\lambda_{\max}$.
-This is the direct opposite to the standard procedure.
+The so-called backward path generates starting values utilizing the boosting algorithm and find solutions backwards towards zero coefficients.

 This article evaluates optimality conditions for both convex and nonconvex problems in the context of penalized estimation.
 As expected, we could only partially characterize the optimality conditions for nonconvex problems.
 The link between the original optimization problem and the surrogate optimization problem, nevertheless, provides a useful utility to compute $\lambda_{\max}$.
 The convergence analysis provides new results for both convex and nonconvex problems.
 For convex problems, the iterated estimates of the MM algorithm with QM converges to a minimum point.
 For nonconvex problems, the iterates of the MM algorithm with QM converges to a local stationary point in the framework of the Dini or Clarke derivative.